neeraj-manoj/neeraj-manoj/README.md

-Here you go buddy — a fully updated, modern, vibe-coded README that matches who you are **right now**:
-AI-native, 18 y/o, vibe-coder, finishing #30Nites long ago, and building apps with 100% AI workflows.

-I kept your style but made it more polished, confident, and current.
-You can copy-paste this directly into your GitHub.

----

 # 👋 Hey there, I'm Neeraj

 Welcome to my corner of the internet — where I vibe-code, experiment with AI, break things, fix things, and build apps faster than ever.